jfqd/kivitendo_rest_api/README.md

   export RAILS_ENV=production
   bundle install --path vendor/bundle --without development test
 ```

+If you have an older kivitendo version, where the `additional_billing_addresses`
+table is missing, you may want to use version 0.1.2 of this api.

 Before starting the webserver we need to create a secret, set the http-basic
 credentials and the database-url.